frappe/erpnext_com/erpnext_com/www/privacy.md

 ### [How do I check all the changes you have made as an Administrator](#how-do-i-check-all-the-changes-you-have-made-as-an-administrator)?

-All changes made in ERPNext are tracked.
+We will report to you what changes (if any) we have done.
 At the bottom of each form (or doctypes as we call them) you will see who has made the recent changes.
 Additionally, you can view the Activity Log Report to track the activities of users in your account.
+Changes are also made automatically via patches when a new version gets released.
+In case a patch fails, an Administrator may change your data.
+In this case too you will receive an email notification of the same.

 ### [How do you use my data](#how-do-you-use-my-data)?

 Any personal information received will only be used to reply to your queries or fix your bugs (and occassionally send Newsletters which you can opt out of).
-We will not sell or redistribute your information to any third party.
+We do not and never will sell or redistribute your information to any third party.

-We do track your visits to the website through Google Analytics but the data is anonymised.
+We do track your visits to the website through Google Analytics.
+This data is collected anonymously and viwed in an aggregated form to understand the user behaviour across companies.
+The kind of queries we engage with here are like what is the most used transaction in ERPNext, or what do most users do after making a Sales Invoice.

 ### [How can I see all the information that is stored with you](#how-can-i-see-all-the-information-that-is-stored-with-you)?